google-research/google-research/scalable_shampoo/README.md

     in making infrastructure improvements that all this written ontop of that we take for granted.
-9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune -- Hence, follow in the foot steps, and tune distributed Shampoo similarly.
+9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune -- Hence, we follow in their foot steps, and tune distributed Shampoo similarly.

 ## To reproduce

-Firstly, we following the procedure from Nado and Gilmer et al 2021 to measure success.
+Firstly, we are following the procedure from Nado and Gilmer et al 2021 [4] to measure success.
 Specifically, we measure the median validation accuracy over 50 training seeds with a fixed budget of 1,729 training steps at a batch size of 32,768.
 Code used for training is in [8].